jiadongdan/jiadongdan.github.io/content/softwares/stemplot/index.md

 weight: 20

 # Summary for listings and search engines
-summary: This is some text for the software
+summary: Plot and visualization code for scientific publication.

 # Link this post with a project
 projects: []